Career Timeline of Minkah Fitzpatrick: Major Achievements and Milestones

 September 30, 2018: First Career Interception

-On September 30, 2018, Fitzpatrick recorded ten combined tackles, two pass deflections, and his first career interception off a pass by Tom Brady during a game against the New England Patriots.
+On September 30, 2018, Minkah Fitzpatrick collected ten combined tackles, two pass deflections, and made his first career interception off a pass by quarterback Tom Brady during a 38–7 loss against the New England Patriots.

 December 16, 2018: First Career Touchdown

-On December 16, 2018, Fitzpatrick intercepted a pass by Kirk Cousins and returned it for 50 yards to score his first career touchdown in a game against the Minnesota Vikings.
+On December 16, 2018, Fitzpatrick recorded a season-high six solo tackles, deflected a pass, and intercepted a pass by Kirk Cousins and returned it for a 50-yard touchdown during a 17–41 loss at the Minnesota Vikings, marking his first career touchdown.

 2018: Drafted by Miami Dolphins

-In 2018, Minkah Fitzpatrick was drafted by the Miami Dolphins of the NFL, after playing college football for the Alabama Crimson Tide.
+In 2018, Minkah Fitzpatrick was drafted by the Miami Dolphins in the first round of the NFL draft.
+He previously played college football for the Alabama Crimson Tide.

 September 8, 2019: Started at Nickelback

-On September 8, 2019, Minkah Fitzpatrick started in the Miami Dolphins' home-opener at nickelback and recorded six combined tackles (four solo) in a 59–10 loss to the Baltimore Ravens.
+On September 8, 2019, Minkah Fitzpatrick started at nickelback in the Miami Dolphins' home-opener and recorded six combined tackles in a loss to the Baltimore Ravens.

-On September 13, 2019, it was reported that Fitzpatrick was granted permission to have his agent seek a trade, due to unhappiness with his role under Brian Flores and playing out of his natural position.
+On September 13, 2019, it was reported that Fitzpatrick was granted permission to seek a trade due to unhappiness with his role under Brian Flores, playing out of position and in multiple roles.

 September 16, 2019: Traded to Pittsburgh Steelers

-On September 22, 2019, Fitzpatrick debuted with the Pittsburgh Steelers, recording five combined tackles, a pass deflection, a forced fumble, and an interception against the San Francisco 49ers.
+On September 22, 2019, Fitzpatrick debuted with the Pittsburgh Steelers, recording five combined tackles, a pass deflection, forced a fumble, and intercepted a pass by Jimmy Garoppolo in their 24–20 loss to the San Francisco 49ers.

 October 6, 2019: Season-High Tackles

-On October 6, 2019, Fitzpatrick collected a season-high seven combined tackles during a game against the Baltimore Ravens.
+On October 6, 2019, Fitzpatrick collected a season-high seven combined tackles during a 26–23 loss against the Baltimore Ravens.

-On November 8, 2019, Fitzpatrick intercepted a pass thrown by Brian Hoyer and returned it for a 96-yard touchdown, marking the third-longest interception return for a touchdown in Steelers' franchise history in a game against the Indianapolis Colts.
+On November 8, 2019, Fitzpatrick recorded seven tackles, one pass deflection, and intercepted a pass thrown by Brian Hoyer, returning it for a 96-yard touchdown in a 26–24 win against the Indianapolis Colts.
+It was the third-longest interception return for a touchdown in franchise history.

-On October 18, 2020, Fitzpatrick intercepted a pass attempt by Baker Mayfield and returned it for a 38-yard touchdown as the Steelers defeated the Cleveland Browns.
+On October 18, 2020, Fitzpatrick made one tackle, a pass deflection, and intercepted a pass attempt by Baker Mayfield and returned it for a 38-yard touchdown in the Steelers' 38–7 win against the Cleveland Browns.

-On November 22, 2020, Fitzpatrick recorded a season-high two interceptions from passes by Jake Luton in a victory against the Jacksonville Jaguars, helping the Steelers achieve their first 10–0 start in franchise history.
+On November 22, 2020, Fitzpatrick made five combined tackles, two pass deflections, and set a season-high with two interceptions from passes by Jake Luton in a 27–3 victory against the Jacksonville Jaguars.
+This helped the Steelers achieve their first 10–0 start in franchise history.

 January 17, 2021: First Postseason Game

-On January 17, 2021, Fitzpatrick started in his first postseason game, producing six combined tackles as the Steelers lost to the Cleveland Browns in the AFC Wildcard Game.
+On January 17, 2021, Fitzpatrick started in his first postseason game, producing six combined tackles in the Steelers' 37-48 loss to the Cleveland Browns in the AFC Wildcard Game.

 April 27, 2021: Fifth-Year Option Exercised